 In addition to the typical disability recruiting and job posting resources, there are several organizations that focus on older workers:

 - Senior Community Service Employment Program: places seniors in non-profit and public facilities for subsidized work-based and community training.

 - The Senior Source: connects employers with experienced and qualified older workers.

 - State Offices of the Aging : provide information on many topics related to aging, including employment.

 Attracting Older Applicants

-Flexible Work Arrangements can be key to attracting older applicants.
-This can include:
+Flexible work arrangements can be key to attracting older applicants.
+These can include: